framely/community/docs/reference/channels/messenger.md

 :::
 The [Messenger Platform](https://developers.facebook.com/docs/messenger-platform/introduction) is meant for businesses to handle inquiries from their customers.
 Using the Facebook Messenger integration, you can create a Facebook Messenger bot to interact with your end-users within your business.

-We are going to show here how to integrate Framely with Messenger and deploy the chatbot to a Framely hosted environment.
+We are going to show here how to integrate OpenCUI with Messenger and deploy the chatbot to a OpenCUI hosted environment.
 For the private deployment, please consult systems in your organization.

 Follow these steps to configure:
 [[toc]]